pyOpenSci/handbook/community/github/continuous-integration.md

 A screenshot of the build-book jobs page in GitHub with htmlproofer expanded.
 ```

 Because everything ran smoothly on this PR, we don't see any errors.
-However, if
+However, we're not always so lucky!
+Let's see what HTMLProofer returns when there are errors in some of our links: